 Some companies will group their clients' web properties (websites, blogs, etc.) on a single web server.
 When an interested party wants to find out who has been doing reputation building they will find one of the customers on the server and do a reverse lookup to see what other people and companies have properties on the same server.
 Reputation agencies group clients to save money.
 Don't let them.

 Many reputation companies build their own websites and then publish client information to those sites.
 This is a cost-saving measure that is almost impossible to detect in advance by customers, but Google knows about them.
 These sites are in effect "private blog networks", something banned by Google.
 Using them causes a "footprint" easily detectable by search engines and a sure sign the company is trying to engineer search results.
 Instead, make sure the agency you use places all branded web sites and content on individual servers.
 They'll perform better too.

 The biggest way for a reputation agency to save money is to hold back or eliminate search engine optimization costs.
 Search engine optimization outreach is the most expensive aspect of reputation management and arguably the most important (great content is a contender too).
 The way you insist on this is to tell the firm this: "I want DA 30+ links to my branded web properties only and I want you to tell me what they are."
-This will insure they are performing SEO on your properties - the best way to insure long-term online brand success.
+This will ensure they are performing SEO on your properties - the best way to ensure long-term online brand success.